bittorrent/BTIPs/BTIPS/BTIP-105.md

 ## Backwards Compatibility

-This feature is **backward compatible**:
+This new feature is backward-compatible and won’t cause breaking changes..

-- Proxy mode is optional and off by default.
-- Existing direct upload workflows remain unaffected.

 ## Test Cases